yoko-vicky/Tracking-App-with-React-Redux/README.md

 ## How to manage items as an admin user

-1. Like the ordinary user, you need to log in with a username and password as an admin user, which is required to be given the status of admin: true by the administrator
+1. Like the ordinary user, you need to log in with a username and password as an admin user, which is required to be given the status of admin: true by the administrator for the API
+  * You can see how to create admin user in the [Readme file for the REST API](https://github.com/yocosaka/Tracking-App-Api-with-Rails)
 2. Then, you'll see the admin page.
 On this page, the items that are added by administrators will show
 3. By clicking the "Add item" button, it shows the form, and you can add an item
 4. By clicking each item, you can edit it